pbek/QOwnNotes/webpage/src/ar/scripting/hooks.md

  *
  * @param {NoteApi} note - the note object
  * @param {string} markdown - the markdown that is about to being converted to html
- * @param {string} forExport - true if the html is used for an export, false for the preview
+ * @param {bool} forExport - true if the html is used for an export, false for the preview
  * @return {string} the modified markdown or an empty string if nothing should be modified */ function preNoteToMarkdownHtmlHook(note, markdown, forExport);